OpenST/ost-wallet-sdk-android/README.md

 5. SESSION_BUFFER_TIME: Buffer expiration time for session keys in seconds.
 Default value is 3600 seconds.
 6. USE_SEED_PASSWORD: The seed password is salt to PBKDF2 used to generate seed from the mnemonic.
 When `UseSeedPassword` set to true, different deterministic salts are used for different keys.
 7. PRICE_POINT_TOKEN_SYMBOL: This is the symbol of base currency.
 So its value will be `OST`.
 8. NO_OF_SESSIONS_ON_ACTIVATE_USER: No of session keys to be created and whitelisted while activating user.
+9. USER_AUTH_VALIDITY_DURATION: Duration in seconds for which user's authentication (biometric or pin) remains valid.

 - Place the file under main directory's assets folder <br>